Digital.com is a website that helps small business owners make the right buying choices.

 Scott is the developer who keeps Digital.com ticking along.
 He’s responsible for coding and maintaining other Quality Nonsense websites, and continuously improving your experience.
 When he isn’t working for Digital.com, Scott offers development services through his business, Staplefish.

-Claire Broadley: Lead Editor
+Claire Broadley: Editor

-Claire Broadley is Lead Editor at Digital.com and has been writing for other Quality Nonsense projects since 2011.
+Claire Broadley is an editor at Digital.com and has been writing for other Quality Nonsense projects since 2011.
 She is a tech, gadget, and innovation enthusiast who can produce content at a speed that scares horses.
 Claire lives in the UK and likes to bore people with talk of her electric vehicle.
 When she’s not writing for Digital.com, she runs a content production company called Red Robot Media.

 Frank Moraes: Editor